mabur/carma/docs/string_builder.md

 ## StringBuilder

-You can use `StringBuilder` for dynamic strings that can grow or shrink in size:
+You can use `StringBuilder` for mutable strings that can grow or shrink in size:

 ```c
 typedef struct StringBuilder {